MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

 Here is a summary of what will be done in C:

-- Signal the MicroEJ Core Engine to suspend the current thread when the native function returns.
+- Signal the Core Engine to suspend the current thread when the native function returns.
 - Remove the blocking operations from the native function so that it returns immediately.
 - Implement a callback function that returns the index of the pressed button.
-- Register this callback function in the MicroEJ Core Engine to call it when the thread is resumed.
+- Register this callback function in the Core Engine to call it when the thread is resumed.
 - Resume the thread when a button is pressed.